n8willis/git-with-type-design/chapter-1-git/git-terminal.md

 git functions like any other version-control system (VCS).
-For more complex projects, git offers functions to create and manage multiple branches (hence the name "branch"), so a lot of git documentation spends time discussing branches and how to mange several at once for a single repo.
-But, for getting started, it's just important to know that there's at least going to be one branch, and if there's only one, you'll be doing on your there "on" that branch.
+For more complex projects, git offers functions to create and manage multiple branches (hence the name "branch"), so a lot of git documentation spends time discussing branches and how to manage several at once for a single repo.
+But, for getting started, it's just important to know that there's at least going to be one branch, and if there's only one, you'll be doing your work there, "on" that branch.

-A **remote** is shorthand for a remote repository -- specifically, a copy of the same repo that you're working on.
+A **remote** is shorthand for a remote repository -- specifically, it's a copy of the _same_ repo that you're working on.
 Git can connect your repo to a remote and use it as a backup location that keeps track of things just like your local git does.
 In a way, that's the fundamental service that GitHub provides: you can connect your local repo to a remote on GitHub, where the GitHub servers run their own instances of git.
 The GitHub site provides a convenient web front-end for other people to look at the files or to download their own copy.
-It's possible to have a remote somewhere else, though, and you can have more than one remote connected to your local repo.
+It's possible to have a remote somewhere other than GitHub, though, and you can have more than one remote connected to your local repo.

 Just remember that the remote is another copy of the _same_ repo, and there is _another_ git program keeping watch over it on the other